-Heavy metals (eg, lead, cadmium, copper) and other toxins can cause a form of chronic interstitial nephritis (see Chronic tubulointerstitial nephritis (CTIN)).
+Heavy metals (eg, lead, cadmium, copper) and other toxins can cause a form of chronic interstitial nephritis.

 Exposed children may develop nephropathy during adulthood.

-Treatment is elimination of cadmium exposure; chelation with Na calcium edetate (EDTA) may increase cadmium nephrotoxicity.
+Treatment is elimination of cadmium exposure; note that chelation with ethylenediaminetetraacetic acid (EDTA) may aggravate renal toxicity in acute cadmium poisoning but has been used successfully in cases of chronic cadmium exposure.
 Tubular proteinuria usually is irreversible.